 Sometimes our fiction writing projects dry up.
 The characters turn out flat, the plot feels formulaic, and the story suddenly seems lackluster.

 This is when a lot of writers give up and file their half-finished manuscripts into a bottom drawer never to be seen again.
-What a waste of time and energy.

 Before giving up on a project, why not try to resurrect it?
 Some stories may not be salvageable, but many can be rescued with a little innovative thinking and a few fresh fiction writing ideas.